 A NEW RACECOURSE THAT WILL SHOWCASE RACING EXCELLENCE

-Longchamp racecourse, a shrine to flat racing and famous around the world for the quality of its racing surface, is currently undergoing extensive refurbishment.
-The New Longchamp is backed by strong ambition and a desire to give French racing a modern and competitive racecourse that meets the expectations of professionals, owners and a new generation of racing fans.
+Longchamp racecourse, a shrine to Flat racing and famous around the world for the quality of its racing surface is currently undergoing extensive refurbishment.
+The new Longchamp is backed by a strong ambition, a desire to give French races a modern and competitive racecourse that meets the expectations of all concerned, professionals, owners and a new generation of racing fans.

-At the insistence of France Galop, the organiser of racing in France, this refurbishment with its cuttingedge new usages and digital technologies will strengthen Longchamp’s international influence.
+At the request of France Galop, the organiser of racing in France, this refurbishment with its cutting edge new usages and digital technologies will strengthen Longchamp's international influence.

-From a range of options France Galop chose Dominique Perrault’s original architectural design, which is in harmony with the nature and history of the racecourse.
-The New Longchamp, a showcase of racing excellence and national flagship of French racing, will play a major role within the sports and leisure industry.
+France Galop chose Dominique Perrault's original architectural design, remaining true to the nature and history of the racecourse.
+The new Longchamp, a showcase of racing excellence and national flagship of French racing, will play a major role in the sports and leisure industry.

-Follow all news about Nouveau Longchamp on : www.nouveaulongchamp.com
+Follow all the latest news on the new Longchamp on : www.nouveaulongchamp.com

 RACECOURSE EXCLUSIVELY DEDICATED TO FLAT RACING